guilala/srcerer/README.md

 ## Purpose
 With Srcerer you can build, and / or serve web applications:
 - With a modular Node.Js back- end.
-- With a modular client side; say "self-contained web components", or "ShadowDOM"; called 'blob'.
+- With a modular client side; say "self-contained web components", or "ShadowDOM" avant la lettre.
 - Being lightweight, compatible with conventional browsers, and [webviews](http://developer.telerik.com/featured/what-is-a-webview).

 You can also use Srcerer to help: